Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) $83.3$ (d) $8330$

 Problem (5): At the end of a very light string $2-\rm m$-long, a $500-\rm g$ toy is attached and whirled around a circle on a frictionless surface.
 Assume the maximum tension that the string can withstand is $350\,\rm N$ without breaking.
-In this situation, what is the maximum speed the toy can have in $\rm m/s$?
+What is the maximum speed the toy can have in $\rm m/s$ in this situation?

 (a) $26$ (b) $37$